PublicDataWorks/verdad/prompts/Timestamped_transcription_generation_prompt.md

 -   Check for grammatical errors and misheard words to ensure that the transcriptions accurately reflect the audio content.
 -   If certain parts of the audio are unclear or inaudible, indicate this in the transcription using placeholders such as [inaudible], [unclear], [noise], [music], etc.

+Important Notes:

+-   Transcribe each segment independently, without considering the content of other segments.
+-   Ensure that the segment_number for each transcription in the JSON output matches the corresponding audio segment you are transcribing.
+Double-check that the segment numbers are accurate and sequential.

-Please proceed to transcribe the provided audio segments.
+Now proceed to transcribe the provided audio segments.